Itching for a family escape in the sun? Then Dubai and the United Arab Emirates might just be the destination for you and your family this winter.

-Also brush up on your knowledge of local laws and consequences of breaking these laws.
-Most family travelers won’t have an issue but bear in mind public decency rules, the need to avoid obscene gestures and language and intoxication.
+Also, brush up on your knowledge of local laws and the consequences of breaking these laws.
+Most family travellers won’t have an issue but bear in mind public decency rules, the need to avoid obscene gestures and language, and intoxication.
 There’s a good guide on gov.uk of rules to be mindful of.

 Whilst you’re in Dubai, DO make time to learn more about the culture.
 Plan a visit to a Mosque or see what’s happening at the Sheikh Mohammed Centre for Cultural Understanding.

 The national language is Arabic, but as a tourist, you’ll find English is the most widely spoken and only language you’ll need to know to get by.

 Setting your Family Holiday Budget for the UAE

 A family holiday to the UAE can undoubtedly set you back a bit if you go with a bells-and-whistles holiday package.

 There’s a huge range of family-friendly activities to enjoy in the major cities and the desert and mountains.
 We’d suggest you don’t try and do it all!
 Pick out one key activity daily and use the remainder of your time to enjoy the parks, resorts and beaches.

 Plan your splurges in advance – be it a desert tour or a trip up the Burj Khalifa – then set aside money for accommodation and meals.
 There are many great free and really cheap things you can do in Dubai and an extensive list of ideas and places to visit in Abu Dhabi for free, where you can still have an amazing and immersive experience.